Ngāti Rakaipaaka

-Ngāti Rakaipaaka is a Māori hapu (subtribe), from the Nūhaka area of northern Hawke's Bay on New Zealand's North Island.
-It is a subtribe of Ngāti Kahungunu.
+Ngāti Rakaipaaka is a Māori iwi (tribe), from the Nūhaka area of northern Hawke's Bay on New Zealand's North Island.
+It is a one of the tribes of East Coast of the North Island of New Zealand that form Ngāti Kahungunu.

 Marae and wharenui

 Northern Hawke's Bay

 Ngāti Rakaipaaka has six marae (meeting grounds) and wharenui (meeting houses) in the Nūhaka area of northern Hawke's Bay: